-These financial statements have been prepared in accordance with the significant accounting policies set out below to comply with the financial reporting provisions of the Ministry of Health, Waterloo Local Health Integration Network, Ministry of Community Safety & Correctional Services-Ontario and Correctional Services-Canada.
+These financial statements have been prepared in accordance with the significant accounting policies set out below to comply with the financial reporting provisions of Ontario Health, Solicitor General-Ontario and Correctional Services-Canada.
 The basis of accounting used in these financial statements materially differs from Canadian accounting standards for not for profit organizations because of various funder requirements.
-Notes 1(b), 1(c) and 1(d) specifically, differ from Canadian accounting standards.
+Notes 1(b), 1(c) and 1(d) specifically, differ from Canadian accounting standards for not for profit organizations.